SzamosiMate/multiconn_archicad/README.md

 #### Multiple Archicad Instances

-The MultiConn object stores references to 'ConnHeaders' for all open ports (ports, with a running ArchiCAD instance).
-The references are stored in a dictionary at '.open_port_headers'.
+The MultiConn object stores references to `ConnHeaders` for all open ports (ports, with a running ArchiCAD instance).
+The references are stored in a dictionary at `.open_port_headers`.
 This dictionary maps each port to its corresponding connection.
-Each ConnHeader object has it's own command objects for each used command namespace.
-The MultiConn objects has properties to access 3 subsets of open ports based on the status of the ConnHeaders:
+Each `ConnHeader` object has it's own command objects for each used command namespace.
+The MultiConn objects has properties to access 3 subsets of open ports based on the status of the `ConnHeaders`:

 - **`active`**: Successfully connected instances.
 - **`failed`**: Instances where the connection attempt failed.